diefishyap/github-slideshow/_posts/0000-01-02-diefishyap.md

 layout: slide
 title: "Welcome to our diefishyap slide!"
 ---
-Something new in to update
+Something new in to new slide update
 Use the left arrow to go back!